Risper8/Risper8/README.md

 # Hi there, I'm Risper Ndirangu! 👋

 ## About Me
-I'm a Data Scientist and AI/ML Engineer based in Nairobi, Kenya.
-I’m passionate about creating and developing machine learning and AI systems, one line of code at a time.
+I'm an AI/ML Engineer based in Nairobi, Kenya.
+I’m passionate about creating and developing machine learning and AI systems.

 ## Programming languages
 - Python, R, SQL